GameSaveInfo/Docs/xml/game_element.rst

 ====

 .. highlight:: xml

    ``<game name="DeusEx">``

 The main purpose of this tag is to provide a unique internal name for the game.
-This unique name must contain follow these rules:
+This unique name must follow these rules:

 #.
 No spaces, and no symbols.
 #.
 Use `CamelCase <http://en.wikipedia.org/wiki/CamelCase>`_ for legibility.
 #.
-Always use numbers instead of roman numerals, for sorting purposes.
+Always use numbers instead of `roman numerals <http://en.wikipedia.org/wiki/Roman_numerals>`_ (or other representations of numbers), for sorting purposes.
 #.
 All versions of a game go under the same game tag.
-For example, the Deus Ex game tag contains a version for both PC and PS2.
+For example, the Deus Ex game tag contains a version for both Windows and PlayStation 2.

 There are actually several variations on this tag, and you should try to use the one appropriate for your entry: